 In games development, project changes are frequent and disruptive.
 Reasons can include changes to game design, mercurial management, client demands, creative differences, ego clashes, and bad feedback from beta testing.

 Feature creep can be a major cause of crunching because it involves adding new features that weren’t in the original project scope.
-One designer, quoted in University of Gothenberg research, said ‘It’s quite common that you add features too late in the process which will add to a lot of redoing, bug fixing, and so on.’
+One designer, quoted in University of Gothenburg research, said ‘It’s quite common that you add features too late in the process which will add to a lot of redoing, bug fixing, and so on.’

 Other games get to testing and get negative feedback that needs to be urgently addressed.
 ‘Sometimes [games need] a really big design change.
-Maybe the game wasn’t fun and they needed to change the way a feature or maybe even an entire system works,’ explains Jason W. Bay in Games Industry Career Guide’s podcast episode on game developer work-life balance
+Maybe the game wasn’t fun and they needed to change the way a feature or maybe even an entire system works,’ explains Jason W. Bay in Games Industry Career Guide’s podcast episode on game developer work-life balance.

 Managerial issues, ineffective techniques, poor time management, and planning problems are common causes of crunch.
 Having an unclear or excessive scope at the beginning of the project can doom a project team to months of late nights and compensatory pizzas they struggle to make up time.